 photography workflow – back-up plans (update)

-A previous article on Tangents, on the topic of photography workflow – back-up plans for your main computer, dealt with two ideas:
+A previous article, photography workflow – back-up plans for your main computer, dealt with two ideas:

 - safe-guarding yourself against catastrophic failure or loss of your computer